Sculpture by the Sea: Major prizewinners

-Cottesloe
+Perth

 In 2005, the first Sculpture by the Sea event was held at Cottesloe Beach, Western Australia, overlooking the Indian Ocean.
 The exhibition showcased sculptures by Western Australia's leading and emerging sculptors, alongside works by invited interstate and international sculptors.
-This free annual public exhibition attracts approximately 100,000 visitors of all ages.
+This free annual public exhibition attracts over 200,000 visitors of all ages.

-Outside Australia
+In December 2024, organisers announced the cancellation of the 2025 exhibition, due to lack of funds.

+Denmark

 In June 2009 Crown Princess Mary and Crown Prince Frederik of Denmark initiated a biannual Sculpture by the Sea event in the city of Aarhus (Denmark), inspired by the exhibitions in Australia, Mary's country of birth.
 It is the only SBTS event outside Australia.
 'Sculpture by the Sea, Aarhus - Denmark' is financially and legally independent of 'Sculpture by the Sea Incorporated' and is being produced by the city of Aarhus in collaboration with ARoS Aarhus Artmuseum.
 The first two exhibitions attracted approximately half a million visitors.
 Sculpture by the Sea, Aarhus terminated with the last event in 2015.